superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Function to generate sentence embeddings using the Universal Sentence Encoder

-The **`embeddingGenerator`** function loads the Universal Sentence Encoder model, generates sentence embeddings for a list of sentences, and updates the component's state with the results.
-It also handles potential errors during the process.
-This function is typically called when a user triggers the embedding generation process, such as by clicking a "Generate Embedding" button.
+The **`embeddingGenerator`** function is called when the user clicks a "Generate Embedding" button, and loads the Universal Sentence Encoder model, generates sentence embeddings for a list of sentences, and updates the component's state with the results.
+It also handles potential errors.

 ```tsx
   // Generate embeddings using Universal Sentence Encoder (Cer., et al., 2018)